sulyi/whaler/VISION.md

 a lose for the player also, but scolding him would reflect that change to the subordinate.

-The respect of NPCs of their ow effects the their performance.
+The respect of NPCs effects the their performance.
 To be in align with the player's respect changes NPCs have two non-changing attributes: skill and charisma.
-The skill attribute is a multiplier that's applied to the NPC's respect, therefore modifying his effectiveness and the same time controls the likely progress of the character through this.
+The skill attribute is a multiplier that's applied to the NPC's respect, therefore modifying his effectiveness and the same time controls the likely progress of the character.
 The charisma attribute does the same for charismatic interactions of the NPC.

 ### AI System

 The AI system enables the NPC's to perform their tasks.
 It can carry out orders and issue the correct orders for a given situation.
-Meanwhile is scalable by the NPC attributes and respect value.
+Meanwhile it is scalable by the NPC attributes and respect value.
 However it does not attempt to find the optimal actions, those are hard-coded.
+It can be viewed as an expert system for playing the game.

 GUI